Halstead girls have two lessons of Geography per week and it is taught as an independent subject from Year 1.

-They learn how to make comparisons between their local area and other places in the world.
+Throughout their Halstead years our pupils learn how to make comparisons between their local area and other places in the world.
 Girls are encouraged to ask questions and propose solutions to environmental problems at a local, regional and global level so that they have an appreciation of what it means to be a ‘global citizen’ and foster a sense of responsibility for the earth and its resources.

-The girls also find out about the physical world and the factors which shape the environment through practical field work studies.
+Our pupils also find out about the physical world and the factors which shape the environment through practical field work studies.
 These would include measuring weather of microclimates around the school, river investigations and conducting footfall and traffic surveys in Woking town centre.
 Outdoor education is an important element of the Geography curriculum and girls go out on local trips to enhance their understanding of different locations.